Torogoz3/Torogoz3/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).

+You may use, modify, and distribute this software under the terms of the license.
+See the full license text in the [LICENSE](LICENSE) file.

 ---